How Elementary School Teacher Mary Herman Turned Early Curiosity into Spanish Fluency

 Mary visiting Costa Rica

-Years later, Mary sought out Spanish55 to advance her skills further, which led her to Coach Francis.
+Years later, Mary sought out Spanish55 to advance her skills further, which led her to her online Spanish tutor, Coach Francis.
 Their bond quickly became more than just teacher and student.
-"She's not only my Spanish teacher—she's my friend," Mary shares, adding that Francis's approach to teaching feels personal and tailor-made.
+"She's not only my Spanish teacher, she's my friend," Mary shares, adding that Francis's approach to teaching feels personal and tailor-made.
 Whether it's focusing on school-related vocabulary, medical phrases for situations with students, or sports lingo to help Mary chat with her husband, Francis has a knack for knowing what Mary needs before she even asks.
 "She just understands what I'm trying to get out of this," Mary says with a smile.

 Over time, Mary has developed an ear for the regional accents and quirks in Spanish that come up in her conversations.